Lima Memorial Health System Logo

 These injuries often lead to pain, weakness, and stiffness when you use your shoulder.
 A key part in your recovery is doing exercises to make the muscles and tendons in your joint stronger and more flexible.

-Your doctor may refer you to a physical therapist to treat your rotator cuff.
+Your health care provider may refer you to a physical therapist to treat your rotator cuff.
 A physical therapist is trained to help improve your ability to do the activities you want.

 Evaluating Your Shoulder

-Before treating you, a doctor or therapist will evaluate your body mechanics.
+Before treating you, a provider or therapist will evaluate your body mechanics.
 The therapist may:

 • Watch how your shoulder moves as you perform activities, including your shoulder joint and your shoulder blade